astral-sh/uv/README.md

 latest compatible version of each package.
 For example, `uv pip install flask>=2.0.0` will install the latest version of Flask (at time of writing: `3.0.0`).

-However, uv's resolution strategy be configured to prefer the _lowest_ compatible version of each package (`--resolution=lowest`), or even the lowest compatible version of any _direct_ dependencies (`--resolution=lowest-direct`), both of which can be useful for library authors looking to test their packages against the oldest supported versions of their dependencies.
+However, uv's resolution strategy can be configured to prefer the _lowest_ compatible version of each package (`--resolution=lowest`), or even the lowest compatible version of any _direct_ dependencies (`--resolution=lowest-direct`), both of which can be useful for library authors looking to test their packages against the oldest supported versions of their dependencies.